 1 When an aircraft is required to use maritime mobile service identities for the purposes of search and rescue operations and other safety-related communications with stations in the maritime mobile service, the responsible administration should assign a nine-digit unique aircraft identity, in the format 111213M4I5D6X7X8X9 where the digits 4, 5 and 6 represent the MID and X is any figure from 0 to 9.
 The MID represents the administration having jurisdiction over the aircraft call identity.

 2 The format shown above will accommodate 999 aircraft per MID.
-If the administration concerned has more search and rescue (SAR) aircraft than 999 they may use an additional country code (MID) if it is already assigned by the ITU.
+If the administration concerned has more search and rescue aircraft than 999 they may use an additional country code (MID) if it is already assigned by the ITU.

 3 The administration may use the seventh digit to differentiate between certain specific uses of this class of MMSI, as shown in the example applications below: